arusansurendiran/CanadianAccessibilityEmployment/README.md

 To acesss this project, clone this repo or download as a ZIP file.
 Move the downloaded folder to where you want to work on your own computer.

+Using Python:
-Run scripts/00-utility_functions.py to set up utility functions.
+- Run scripts/00-utility_functions.py to set up utility functions.
-Run scripts/01-download_data.py to download the raw dataset.
+- Run scripts/01-download_data.py to download the raw dataset.
-Run three scripts/02.x-clean_xxx_data.py to clean datasets.
+- Run three scripts/02.x-clean_xxx_data.py to clean datasets.
-Run scripts/03-analysis_data.py to summarize the datasets for the model.
+- Run scripts/03-analysis_data.py to summarize the datasets for the model.
-Run scripts/04-test_data.py to validate the cleaned data.
+- Run scripts/04-test_data.py to validate the cleaned data.

+Using R:
-Run scripts/05-install_packages.R to install required R packages.
+- Run scripts/05-install_packages.R to install required R packages.
-Run scripts/06_model_data.R to model the data
+- Run scripts/06_model_data.R to model the data
-Run outputs/canadian-transit-labour-analysis.qmd and render to generate the PDF of this paper.
+- Run outputs/canadian-transit-labour-analysis.qmd and render to generate the PDF of this paper.

 ## Statement on LLM usage